 Swine must not be kept in such a place or manner as to pollute drinking or domestic water.

-Prior to constructing or installing an animal enclosure, contact one of our Duty Officers via Customer Service on 4325 8222 or 4350 5555.
+Prior to constructing or installing an animal enclosure, contact one of our Duty Officers via Customer Service on 02 4306 7900.

 Wood fire heaters

-The impacts of woodsmoke are highest in the winter months where wood-fired heating can produce up to seven times more pollution than cars.
-There are a number of things you can do to improve this, increase your heater’s efficiency and help us all breathe more easily.
+The impacts of woodsmoke are highest in the winter months where wood-fired heating can produce air pollution.
+There are a number of things you can do to improve this, increase your heater’s efficiency and help us all breathe more easily:

 Air pollution is caused when an impurity such as smoke, dust, gas or odour is emitted into the air.
 Air pollution can have a negative effect on both humans and the environment.
 Sources of air pollution can include smoke from wood fire heaters, dust from construction sites or odours from spray painting.
 Visit the NSW Environment Protection Authority for detailed information regarding residential and industrial air emission requirements or report a concern regarding air quality to Council.